dictation-toolbox/Caster/docs/readthedocs/User_Dir/Caster_User_Dir.md

 This provides a brief overview of the Caster user directory.
 The main function of the user directory is to store Caster settings and user-made content.

+*Note for Dragon users*: The Caster User directory is managed by Caster, and should not be confused with Natlink's UserDirectory, which is set to the Caster source code directory if using the [Alternative Natlink Configuration](../Installation/Dragon_NaturallySpeaking.md/#-alternative-natlink-configuration).

 **User Directory Location**

 The default locations are: